Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Introduction

-Despite their importance, the identification of gapless SPT states has so far relied mainly on numerical simulations and has been largely limited to one-dimensional (1D) systems, owing to the absence of a unified analytical framework and efficient numerical algorithms for higher-dimensional, gapless many-body systems.
-Gapless SPT physics can also emerge at critical points between insulating phases with different topological indices~\cite{Verresen2018PRL,verresen2020topologyedgestatessurvive, Flores2025PRL}.
-Recent experimental advances, such as quantum anomalous Hall insulators with tunable Chern numbers, enable the study of gapless SPTs in topological insulator multilayers~\cite{PhysRevLett.128.216801,Deng2021} and Moiré superlattices~\cite{Polshyn2020,Saito2021}.
+Despite their importance, the identification of gSPT states has so far relied mainly on numerical simulations and has been largely limited to one-dimensional (1D) systems, owing to the absence of a unified analytical framework and efficient numerical algorithms for higher-dimensional, gapless many-body systems. gSPT physics can also emerge at QCPs between insulating phases with different topological indices~\cite{Verresen2018PRL,verresen2020topologyedgestatessurvive, Flores2025PRL}.
+Recent experimental advances, such as quantum anomalous Hall insulators with tunable Chern numbers, enable the study of gSPTs in topological insulator multilayers~\cite{PhysRevLett.128.216801,Deng2021} and Moiré superlattices~\cite{Polshyn2020,Saito2021}.
 However, unlike gapped states characterized by well-defined topological invariants, these critical states possess ill-defined invariants due to singular touching points in parameter space and therefore lack clear fingerprints for detecting nontrivial topology, especially in higher dimensions.

 Nevertheless, over the past few decades, quantum entanglement has been well established as a crucial tool for characterizing gapped topological phases, from fractional quantum Hall states~\cite{Li2008PRL,Lauchli2010PRL,Regnault2009PRL,Thomale2010PRL} to both free-fermion and interacting topological systems~\cite{Fidkowski2010PRL,Pollmann2010PRB,Turner2010PRB,Turner2011PRB,Qi2012PRL,Cho_2017}.
 A remarkable advance came from Li and Haldane~\cite{Li2008PRL,Chandran2011PRB,Chandran2014PRL,Hsieh2014PRL}, who recognized that beyond entanglement entropy, more refined entanglement structures provide critical insight for understanding topological phases.
-Specifically, for a given subsystem $A$, one can define an entanglement Hamiltonian $\hat K_A$ from its reduced density matrix via $\hat{\rho}_A=\text{e}^{-\hat K_A}$.
+Specifically, for a given subsystem $A$, one can define an entanglement Hamiltonian (EH) $\hat K_A$ from its reduced density matrix via $\hat{\rho}_A=\text{e}^{-\hat K_A}$.
 The Li-Haldane conjecture states that there is a one-to-one correspondence between the entanglement spectrum (spectrum of $\hat{K}_{A}$) and the low-energy spectrum of the system's physical boundary.